istareatscreens/vscode-masm-runner/docs/CONTRIBUTING.md

 `npm install -g gulp`

+- Ensure you run in project root and extension directory:

+`npm install`

 - This project uses git lfs so ensure you have it installed

 - To build the project development simply run: